GFaure9/yaml-ML/README.md

 3) The type of model and its hyperparameters
 4) The evaluation metrics to use

+We will create a blank `customers_pipeline.yaml` config file and fill it step-by-step.

 ### Step 1
 Let's say that we have already performed some exploratory data analysis that led us to want the following preprocessing: